D&C Procedure Specialist in Austell, GA

 • Uterine cancer

-D&C procedures are also used to treat certain uterine conditions, including:
+D&C procedures are also commonly performed to treat specific uterine issues, including:

-• Heavy bleeding after a miscarriage or abortion
+• Heavy bleeding following a miscarriage or abortion

-• Tumors that form instead of a pregnancy
+• Tumors that develop in place of a pregnancy

 There are many advantages of having a dilation and curettage procedure, including to determine the underlying cause of abnormal bleeding.
 It can also help detect abnormal endometrial cells, which can be indicative of serious uterine problems, including malignant growths.
 This procedure is also important after a miscarriage or abortion as it removes any leftover tissue, preventing heavy bleeding and infection.
 In addition to this, D&C procedures provide the following benefits: